makrai/notes/liu1908-summarization.md

 ### Novel N-grams

-* Figure 3.
-In the
+* Figure 3
   * CNN/DailyMail dataset, the proportion of novel n-grams in automatically generated summaries is much lower compared to reference summaries, but in
   * XSum, this gap is much smaller
 * The supplementary material includes examples of system output and additional ablation studies

 ## 5.3 Human Evaluation 8

-* question answering (QA) paradigm (Clarke and Lapata, 2010; Narayan+ 2018b) which quantifies the degree to which summarization models retain key information from the document.
-Under this paradigm,
+* question answering (QA) paradigm (Clarke and Lapata, 2010; Narayan+ 2018b)
+  * quantifies the degree to which summarization models retain key information from the document
   * a set of questions is created based on the gold summary under the assumption that it highlights the most important document content
-  * Participants are then asked to answer these questions by reading system summaries alone without access to the article.
-The more questions a system
+  * Participants are then asked to answer these questions by reading system summaries alone without access to the article
 * overall quality of the summaries produced by abstractive systems
-* Best-Worst Scaling (Kiritchenko and Mohammad, 2017) method where participants were presented with the output of two systems (and the original document)
+* Best-Worst Scaling (Kiritchenko and Mohammad, 2017) method
+  * participants presented with the output of two systems (and the original doc)
-  * according to the criteria of Informativeness, Fluency, and Succinctness
+  * criteria of Informativeness, Fluency, and Succinctness
 * Both types of evaluation were conducted on the Amazon Mechanical Turk platform
   * CNN/DailyMail and NYT datasets: we used the same documents (20 in total) and questions from previous work (Narayan+ 2018b; Liu+ 2019)
   * XSum: we randomly selected 20 documents (and their questions) from the release of Narayan+ (2018a).
-We elicited 3 responses per HIT.
-With regard to QA evaluation, we adopted the scoring mechanism from Clarke and Lapata (2010); correct answers were marked with a score of one, partially correct answers with 0.5, and zero otherwise.
-For quality-based evaluation, the rating of each system was computed as the percentage of times it was chosen as better minus the times it was selected as worse.
+We elicited 3 responses per HIT
+  * QA evaluation, we adopted the scoring mechanism from Clarke & Lapata (2010);
+    correct/partially correct/other answers were marked with a score of 1/0.5/0
+  * quality-based evaluation, the rating of each system was computed as the percentage of times it was chosen as better minus the times it was selected as worse.
 Ratings thus range from -1 (worst) to 1 (best)
 * Tables 6 and 7: Results for extractive and abstractive systems respectively
   * We compared the best performing BertSum model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly